 INSPIRE Art Award will be running an open call from July 2022 until October 2022 – accessible through a dedicated page on the website.
 Applicants will be selected by a jury of international experts, composed of artists, curators and patrons.

 Artists across disciplines will be invited to submit:

 - A portfolio of 10 images or videos with brief project descriptions (can include existing work and project proposal);

-- A statement of intent about their practice, how they relate to the INSPIRE project, and an initial idea of the works they would like to create should they be selected for the award (500 words max.)
+- A statement of intent about your practice, how you relate to the INSPIRE project, and an initial idea of the works you would like to create should you be selected for the award (500 words max.)